matt-lewton9/FantasyFootballV2/README.md

 # FantasyFootballV2
  Predictive modeling of Fantasy Football players

 This is an ongoing project to play around with fantasy football player data and generate a predictive model for yearly stats.

+My current data source is FantasyPros github yearly spreadsheets: https://github.com/fantasydatapros/data

 INITIAL COMMIT UPDATE 2/23/22:
 Right now all I have for V2 is all the player as json files with makePlayers.py, but I'll be implementing a K Nearest Neighbors model soon.